DawnB1/Reports/README.md

 ## Articles I've Read to Become more Familiar with Cybersecurity and its Processes

 ### Open Source Intelligence - OSINT
 The process of collecting and analyzing publicly available information that can be exploited by adversaries.
+The lifecycle consists of five setps: identifying, harvesting, processing, analyzing, and reporting.

 https://www.sentinelone.com/cybersecurity-101/open-source-intelligence-osint/